Dr. Anu Bajaj FAQs

 What is recovery like after body contouring after weight loss?

 Recovery depends on which areas are treated, but patients should expect swelling, soreness, and activity restrictions while the tissues heal.
-Planning enough downtime and support at home makes the process much more manageable.
+Planning enough downtime and support at home makes the process more manageable.

 How can I prepare for body contouring after weight loss?